-This document ensures that new development, including alterations and extensions to existing properties, within the South Leverton Parish is in-keeping with the historic and rural character of the village.
+This document ensures that new development, including alterations and extensions to existing properties, within the South Leverton Neighbourhood area is inkeeping with the historic and rural character of the village.
 Characteristics of which will be set out in chapter 3 of this document.